Tajiks in China

 In China, the terms "Tajik" and "Tajik nationality" (塔吉克族 (Tǎjíkèzú)) encompass three distinct ethnic subgroups: the Sarikolis, Wakhis, and Tor Tajiks.
 The Sarikolis and Wakhis are ethnic Pamiris who live in the Pamir Mountains of Tashkurgan Tajik Autonomous County, in Kashgar Prefecture, Xinjiang.
 The Tor Tajiks are ethnic Tajiks who reside in the village of Tor, also in Kashgar Prefecture.
 The Tajik nationality is one of 56 nationalities or ethnicities officially recognized by the Chinese government.

 Name

-Despite their name, the majority of Tajiks in China are not ethnic Tajiks but ethnic Pamiris, a different Iranian ethnic group who speak the Eastern Iranian Pamiri languages.
+Their endonyms are tudʑik, sariquli, and sarikuj, with tudʑik being referred.
+Despite their preferred endonym, the majority of Tajiks in China are not the same ethnic group as Tajiks of Tajikistan, but ethnic Pamiris, a different Iranian ethnic group who speak the Eastern Iranian Pamiri languages.

 Early 20th-century CE travelers to the region referred to the group as "Mountain Tajiks", or by the Turkic exonym "Ghalcha".
 Sarikoli- and Wakhi-speaking Tajiks were also referred to as "Sarikolis" and "Wakhis", respectively.

 History

 Early history

 The Pamiri peoples are believed to be the descendants of the Saka-Scythians who inhabited modern-day Xinjiang.
 The Pamiri languages are descended from various Scythian languages.

 The town of Tashkurgan was the capital of the Sarikol Kingdom (色勒庫爾) in the Pamir Mountains.

 Xinjiang and its eastern Iranian-speaking peoples underwent gradual Turkification following the region's conquests and settlements by Turkic peoples such as the Uyghurs and Qarakhanids.
 By the Mongol period, most of these eastern Iranian peoples had assimilated into the Turkic community.
 The Tajiks claim to be descended from the remaining eastern Iranians who still resided in the Pamir Mountains of Xinjiang.
 This claim is supported by medieval Chinese literature, documents and modern archaeological evidence.